hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 AnnotationDbi is an R package that provides an interface for connecting and querying various annotation databases using SQLite data storage.
 The AnnotationDbi packages can query the *OrgDb*, *TxDb*, *EnsDb*, *Go.db*, and *BioMart* annotations.
 There is helpful [documentation](https://bioconductor.org/packages/release/bioc/vignettes/AnnotationDbi/inst/doc/IntroToAnnotationPackages.pdf) available to reference when extracting data from any of these databases.

-While AnnotationDbi is a popular tool, we will not be walking through code to use this package.
+While AnnotationDbi is a popular tool, **we will not be walking through code to use this package**.
 However, if you are interested in more detail, we have [materials linked](AnnotationDbi_lesson.md) here with examples using our current dataset.

 ## AnnotationHub